Identification of Genetic Factors Associated with Corpus Callosum Morphology: Conditional Strong Independence Screening for Non-Euclidean Responses: Methods

 \subsection{Conditional metric dependence (COME)}

 We will present two types of conditional metric dependence (COME): conditional ball covariance and global conditional ball correlation in this part.
-Denote the regular conditional probabilities of $(X, Y), X, Y$ given $Z$ as $\ctheta, \cmu, \cnu$.
-Here, for notation convenience, we have suppressed notational dependence on $r$ and assumed $X$ is a $d$-dimensional; thus, the following content holds for each $r \in \{1, \ldots, p\}$ and $d \in \mathbb{N}^+$.
-Our key idea for the COME measures is to evaluate the difference between $\ctheta$ and the product measure of $\cmu$ and $\cnu$ on the ball.
-We first present the definitions of conditional ball covariance. \begin{definition} The conditional ball covariance is defined as
+Our key idea for the COME measures is to evaluate the difference between $\ctheta$ and the product measure of $\cmu$ and $\cnu$ on the close ball set.
+We first present the definitions of conditional ball covariance.